 This piece of advice is among the best practices for password reset emails.
 Security specialists recommend using links that cease in a soon time (preferably in 24 hours) thus no one else would be able to use this link again.
 Point out the expiration time so the recipient won’t miss it.

-Valuable information.
-As links sometimes are long and in order to prevent unsightly horizontal scroll, we recommend that you enable the word-break function while editing an email with Stripo.
+As links sometimes are long and in order to prevent unsightly horizontal scroll, we recommend that you enable the word-break function while editing your password reset email with Stripo.
 In this case, you’ll get a nice link that will fit even on a mobile screen.

 11. Highlight the terms under which users can be blocked